Dynamic programming by polymorphic semiring algebraic shortcut fusion: Theory

+where $l_{1}$, $l_{2}$ are configurations in the configuration set $\mathbb{L}$ and we suppress the superscripted parameters of $\phi$ and $h$ only for clarity.

-To give a concrete example of this constraint formalism, with the additive constraint group $\mathcal{M}=\left(\mathbb{N},+,0\right)$, the constraint with the edge mapping $v\left(x\right)=1$ computes lengths of DP DAG edge sequences for any item in the sequence.
+To give a concrete, practical example of this separable constraint formalism, with the additive constraint group $\mathcal{M}=\left(\mathbb{N},+,0\right)$, the constraint with the mapping $v\left(x\right)=1$ computes lengths of configurations $l\in\mathbb{L}$ .
 Indeed, this algebra is just the \emph{list length }homomorphism defined by the recursion $h_{0}=0$, $h_{l}=h_{l-1}+1$ \citep{bird-1996}.
-Thus, the recurrence (\ref{eq:DP_subs}) coupled with this constraint group and the condition:
+Thus, the recurrence (\ref{eq:subs-poly}) coupled with this constraint group and the acceptance criteria,